heavyguidence/django-basics/README.md

-# django-basics
+# django_basics
-This repository contains basic django learning
+This is the getting started project for web development using django